Adolescent or Middle Childhood Education, Master of Arts in Teaching

 Intensified Mentored Teaching Track for Transitional B Certification Enrollment Sequence

-The one-year Intensified Mentored Teaching track allows students to complete a year of Mentored Teaching as the teacher of record while on Transitional B certification.
-The intensified track features a 6-credit course, Intensified Mentored Teaching 1 (IMT1), during the first semester of classroom teaching.
-This 6-credit course will include eight observations by faculty members and additional mentoring and support through both online and face-to-face components of the course.
-Intensified Mentored Teaching 2 (IMT2) is a 3-credit course, taken during the second semester of classroom teaching, and includes seven observations by faculty mentors.
-The pedagogical impact of an intensified year of mentored teaching strongly supports students’ initial teaching experiences, enabling the faculty to offer increased support to students during this critical first year as a teacher of record.
+The Intensified Mentored Teaching (IMT) track allows students to complete the Transitional B pathway in 2 years (instead of 3).
+The IMT track features a 6-credit course, Intensified Mentored Teaching 1 (IMT1), during the fall semester of year 2.
+This 6-credit course includes eight virtual classroom teaching observations by faculty mentors throughout the semester.
+Intensified Mentored Teaching 2 (IMT2) is a 3-credit course, taken during the spring semester of year 2, and includes seven observations by faculty mentors.
+This is a rigorous pathway, and students must receive advisor approval in order to enroll in this intensified option.

 Plan of Study Grid